hicommonwealth/edgeware-documentation/docs/quickstart/create-an-account.md

 ## Storing your key safely

 The seed is your **key** to the account.
-Knowing the seed allows you, or anyone else who knows the seed, to re-generate and control this account.
+Knowing that the seed allows you, or anyone else who knows the seed, to re-generate and control this account.

 It is imperative to store the seed somewhere safe, secret, and secure.
 If you lose access to your account (i.e. you forget the password for your account's JSON file), you can re-create it by entering the seed.
 This also means that somebody else can have control over your account if they have access to your seed.